sandworm-hq/docs/audit/how-it-works.md

 ## Package metadata

-**Dependency metadata** is also verified against common indicators of risk or poor quality, such as deprecated packages, or packages with non-registry URLs.
+**Dependency metadata** is also verified against common indicators of risk or poor quality, such as
+- deprecated packages
+- packages with non-registry URLs: `file:`, `git:`, `https:`
+- packages with install scripts: `preinstall`, `postinstall`

+## Conditionally failing the audit

+Sandworm is configurable to exit with code `1` after performing the audit and writing audit artifacts, if specific types of issues are discovered.
+This allows you to configure a custom fail policy for your app, and enforce it within CI or Git hook workflows.
+Read more about [configuring a fail policy](./fail-policies.md).